oc777/1DV607/WS3/PeerReview/sent/lw222ii.md

 by Lars Wöldern	(lw222i) and Nicklas Björkendal (nb222gp)_

 I haven't tried to compile and run the code since I don't have the Visual Studio and I didn't have time to install and study it.
-I have studdied the code and here are my comments.
+I have examined the code and here are my comments.

 __1. Implement Game::Stand__

-Implemented as required.
+Implemented according to the Sequence Diagram.

 ***